f3ve/freedomevenden.com/src/pages/index/index.md

 If you're interested in supporting me and my work, consider [buying me a beer 🍺](https://www.buymeacoffee.com/f3ve) or [sponsoring me on GitHub](https://github.com/sponsors/f3ve).

+If you want to get in touch feel free to <RouterLink to="/contact">contact me</RouterLink>

 ## Recent Posts

 <PostsRecent />